-Tony Pacella enters his fourth season as the Sewanee Head Men's Soccer Coach.
+Tony Pacella enters his fifth season as the Sewanee Head Men's Soccer Coach.

 Increasing his win total each season, Pacella recorded a 7-10-2 record in 2016.